By Simon Vaughan, Senior Editor & Special Travel Advisor/Outpost

 However, within those boundaries there is a lot of fine print.
 In fact, if you’ve ever actually looked at the fine print in an insurance policy you may well have something that rivals The Complete Works of William Shakespeare.
 While it’s advisable to know your coverage inside-out if you don’t have time to read every single line, there are a few things that trip up many travellers and are worth a special closer look.
 Here are five travel insurance tips to review before buying.

-- READ Whether in the Wilderness or Travelling Abroad: How and Why to Avoid Getting Rabies
+- READ How and Why to Avoid Getting Rabies When Travelling

-- READ Canada’s Travel Insurance Companies Just Introduced a New Bill of Rights, But It Won’t Cover Your Dangerous Selfies
+- READ Canada’s Travel Insurance Companies’ New Bill of Rights Won’t Cover Selfie Accidents

 Many travel insurance policies do not cover you if you get hurt while engaging in certain sports activities.
 Not only may they not cover more understandable things like skydiving or bungee jumping, but they can even exclude more sedentary pursuits such as mountain biking, jet-skiing or even horseback riding.
 If you are contemplating doing anything like this on your trip, check the policy closely before buying.
 If these activities—and anything else you may possibly decide to do on a whim—aren’t covered, shop around for policies that do include such sports.